MicrosoftDocs/Hololens/hololens/shared-aad-accounts.md

 1. Create an AAD group that contains the shared AAD accounts.
 As an example, we use the name “SharedAccounts” for this group.

 2. Create an AAD group that contains the shared HoloLens devices.
-As an example, we’ll use the name “SharedDevices” for this group.
+As an example, we use the name “SharedDevices” for this group.

 3. Enable AAD certificate-based authentication (CBA) for the SharedAccounts group For a complete step-by-step guide, refer to [How to configure Azure AD certificate-based authentication](/azure/active-directory/authentication/how-to-certificate-based-authentication#prerequisites).
-These are the high-level steps needed to set this up:
+The following high-level steps are needed to set this up:

     a.
 Add your (Certificate Authority) CA certificate to AAD.
 AAD allows client certificates issued by this CA to perform CBA.